fluidblue/passdeposit/docs/Docker.md

 3. Configure PassDeposit.
 Edit the file `install/config/passdeposit.json`.
 Details on the options are presented in the [configuration](Install.md#configuration) section of the general installation guide.

-**Start PassDeposit**
+## Start PassDeposit

 	cd /opt/passdeposit
 	docker-compose up -d

+## Updates

-**Warning**: Your PassDeposit installation will only update when restarting the application stack.
+Your PassDeposit installation will only update when restarting the application stack.
 This happens e.g. during reboot.
 It is recommended to update the application manually (e.g. with cron).
 The following commands trigger an update: